 The rule for the Form I-9 retention is this: Once the employee is terminated, the I-9 can be destroyed three years from the date of hire or one year from date of termination.
-The rule is simple, yet, we sometime see employers confused on how it applies.
-To make it easy, I explain it to my clients in the following five steps:
+The rule is simple, yet, we sometimes see employers confused on its proper application.

 Make sure employee is TERMINATED.